e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Additionally, miniscule components of these devices have the potential to hinder the diagnostic process in case of swallowing.
+• Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the context of child safety.
+Furthermore, miniscule components of these devices can be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.